-Want to know more about localization in Russian Pharma?
-Read on!
-Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for USD 99.
+Want to know more about localization in Russia?
+Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for GBP 99.

 1. Are there any rules or regulations requiring and/or encouraging localization in your country?
 What is the legal framework defining these localization rules and policies?

-The Strategy of the pharmaceutical industry development until 2020 (“Pharma-2020”) defines localization as one of the main tendencies of pharmaceutical business development in Russia.
-Pursuant to Pharma-2020 some laws and regulations were adopted to encourage drug manufacturing in the territory of the Russian Federation as well as to set several limits for drugs manufactured outside of Russia or the EAEU.
+The Strategy of the pharmaceutical industry development until 2020 (“Pharma-2020”) defined localization as one of the main tendencies of pharmaceutical business development in Russia.
+Pursuant to Pharma-2020 some laws and regulations were adopted to encourage drug manufacturing in the territory of the Russian Federation.
+At the same time Russia as a member of the EAEU forcing harmonization of its legislation in accordance to the EAEU guidelines as well as to set several limits for drugs manufactured outside of Russia or the EAEU.

 2. Have there been any recent significant changes involving localization rules?
 If yes, when did they take place and what did they involve?

-The last significant amendments in the legislation were connected with the conclusion procedure of Special Investing Contracts (“SPIC”) and updating the procedure of price registration/deregistration on drugs that are included in the List of vital essential and necessary drugs (“EDL”).
+The last significant amendments in the legislation were connected with the conclusion procedure of Special Investing Contracts (“SPIC”).

 The changes in the procedure of the SPIC conclusion took place in August 2019.
 These changes, inter alia, stipulated the following: